marquisvictor/Optimized-Modified-GetOldTweets3-OMGOT/README.md

 ## Usage - Very Important to Understand!!

-Clone or download the repo to your local machine, then cd into the downloaded GetOldTweets3 folder, and open up command prompt or terminal right in that same folder. then run the following codes in the examples below.
+1. Clone or download the repo to your local machine.
+2. cd into the downloaded GetOldTweets3 folder, and open up command prompt or terminal right in that same folder.
+3. then run the codes in the examples below.

 Please Feel free to customize, change the parameters/arguments as used in the examples below according to the needs of your project.

 ## Use Cases